hyunbin5786/GreenSpaceAllocation_GA/README.md

 ## About this Page
 This is a github for a paper, 'Optimization of Green Space Allocation for Heat Reduction Considering Vulnerability of Elderly' (about to be published)
 In this github, there are codes and data used in the paper.
+The code is executed in MATLAB.

 Feel free to contact me:)
 email : serendipity5786@snu.ac.kr

-## Description of Code and Data
+## Description of Code and Data : English version
-## English version
-The provided link contains the code and data for the paper titled "Optimization of Green Infrastructure Allocation for Heat Reduction Considering Vulnerability of Older Adults."
-The code is executed using MATLAB.

 [Data]
 These are the 4 input datasets used in GA.
 They are in ASCII format with a resolution of 100m*100m.